Entangling distant systems via universal nonadiabatic passage

 \subsection{Illustrative examples}

-In this subsection, we exemplify the general model in Fig.~\ref{generalmodel} with the $1+N$-dimensional and $2+N$-dimensional systems as shown in Fig.~\ref{modelN2}(a) and \ref{modelN2}(b), respectively, to further illustrate the nonadiabatic control theory in Sec.~\ref{GenDisc}.
-Here the nonadiabatic passages are not beyond the scope of $|\mu_{N-1}(t)\rangle$ and $|\mu_N(t)\rangle$.
+In this subsection, we exemplify the general model in Fig.~\ref{generalmodel} with the $1+N$-dimensional and $2+N$-dimensional systems as shown in Figs.~\ref{modelN2}(a) and \ref{modelN2}(b), respectively, to further illustrate the universal control theory in Sec.~\ref{GenDisc}.
+Here, the nonadiabatic passage is either $|\mu_{N-1}(t)\rangle$ or $|\mu_N(t)\rangle$.